-- ▶ By both race and gender, a higher percentage of black women (9.7 percent) are enrolled in college than any other group, topping Asian women (8.7 percent), white women (7.1 percent) and white men (6.1 percent). - Black buying power is projected to reach \$1.4 trillion by 2020, according to a report from the University of Georgia's Selig Center for Economic Growth. - It's really important that we have this kind of safe intellectual space for young African-Americans.
+- By both race and gender, a higher percentage of black women (9.7 percent) are enrolled in college than any other group, topping Asian women (8.7 percent), white women (7.1 percent) and white men (6.1 percent). - ► Black buying power is projected to reach \$1.8 trillion by 2024, according to a Nielsen Consumer report.

+It's really important that we have this kind of safe intellectual space for young African-Americans.
 There's a reason why Martin Luther King graduated from an HBCU.
 There's a reason why Brown vs. Board of Ed came out of an HBCU.
 There's a reason why the Sit-In Movement started at an HBCU and spread all over the South.
 So I think, you know, we need those institutions today just as much as we ever did.

-- Stanley Nelson, Filmmaker of the first documentary on the history of HBCUs, "Tell Them We Are Rising: The Story of Black Colleges and Universities," 2018.
+Stanley Nelson, Filmmaker of the first documentary on the history of HBCUs,"Tell Them We Are Rising: The Story of Black Colleges and Universities," 2018.